veerendra2/veerendra2.github.io/_posts/2019-1-17-kubernetes-the-hard-way-1.md

 </table>

 * Download Ubuntu 18.04 server `.iso` from [https://www.ubuntu.com/](https://www.ubuntu.com/)
-* In previous section, we installed kvm hypervisor and now lets spin up 4 VMs.
-Specify bridge name under network section like in below screenshot.(I used "Virtual Machine Manger" GUI to launch VMs)
+* In previous section, we installed kvm hypervisor and now lets spin up 4 VMs and specify bridge name under network section like in below screenshot.(I used "Virtual Machine Manger" GUI to launch VMs)

 _*I'm not covering OS installation in VM.
 You can easly find it on Internet._